Trim, Ceilings and Moldings Oh My!

 To be honest, I tend to forget these types of posts.
 I get so busy sharing the pretty stuff that I forget to share the details!
 So today I am talking about wood, wood and more wood… from doors to trim, molding, shiplap and even wood plank ceilings.
 I have gotten a bajillion and one questions about what we used so here. you. go…

 First, let’s chat about WHAT we used and why… For our baseboards, door casings and window casings, we used MDF ripped down to different widths.
-According to Mark we used it because of “paintability, affordability and straight lines”.
+We used it because of “paintability, affordability and straight lines”.
 Translated that means 1) we needed a ton and since Brittany spent a lot of money on lots of other things, we needed to cut costs somewhere so trim it was!
 Well, kind of.
 And 2) paint goes on smoothly and eliminates the rustic wood look that we did not want for all of the molding.
 And finally 3) with such large rooms and hallways and long spans of molding, MDF can be cut straighter so you avoid all of the warping of real wood.

 Next, let’s chat baseboard and crown…